Louise Alexander (dancer): Private life

 Shortly after moving to New York in late 1905 she married E. H. Lowe.
 They divorced shortly afterward.

 In 1908 newspapers announced Louise Alexander's engagement to race car driver Lewis Strang and photos of them together were published.
 The record-breaking daredevil driver and the Follies girl instantly became a celebrity couple.
 Strang, who "always insisted on having ice cream before, during and after each big race," was the only American driver in the 1908 French Grand Prix; when he returned to New York she was reported greeting him at the dock.
 He planned their wedding in September 1908 at Stamford, Connecticut, but she backed out when he arrived at the New York theater to pick her up after a Follies of 1908 performance.
 When reporters asked if she was married, she reportedly replied, "Married?
 Me?
 Well, not in this act."
 A few days later Strang and Alexander were married in Chicago.
 Strang wanted her to quit the stage; she wanted him to give up race car driving.
-In 1910, during the time she was performing a temptress dance with Julian Mitchell, Mitchell's wife Bessie Clayton filed for divorce, citing Louise Alexander as corespondent.
+In 1910, during the time she was performing a temptress dance with Julian Mitchell, Mitchell's wife Bessie Clayton filed for divorce, citing Louise Alexander as co-respondent.
 Mitchell and Clayton later reconciled.
 Louise Alexander divorced Strang in early 1911.
 On July 20, 1911, Strang died in an automobile accident.
 Press rumors suggested he had deliberately sought death because of his failed marriage.

 New York cabaret venues were then increasing in popularity, and in late 1912 gossip columns began mentioning Louise Alexander and gambler Jay O'Brien dancing together.
 Evelyn Nesbit recalled, Night clubs as we knew them in the prohibition epoch did not exist, the cabaret idea being still in its embryo stage.
 Maxim's in W. 38th St., Bustanoby's in W. 39th, and Reisenweber's at Columbus Circle about completed the list.
 Their novelty attracted all the Broadway celebrities—Flo Ziegfeld and his most beautiful star, Lillian Lorraine; also Bonnie Glass, Al Davis, Jay O'Brien and Louise Alexander, Ann Pennington, Vera Maxwell and Beatrice Allen.